Primary Navigation Mobile

 Best quality reversing camera

 Road Angel dash cams are some of our favourites on Parkers.
-We love their quality from build to picture, and to add a little more to its portfolio, a reversing camera is available too.
+We love the quality of the devices from build to picture, and to add a little more to its portfolio, a reversing camera is available too.
+It's called the RA8200, and it comes handy with LED lights to improve visibility in night and low light conditions.

-It boasts an IP68 waterproof rating, has a 129 degree field of view, and has a night vision sensor to aid the ability to park while it's dark.
+It boasts a 720p recording resolution as well as an IP68 waterproof rating.
+It also has a 129 degree field of view, and has a night vision sensor to aid the ability to park while it's dark.
 However, be aware that the camera is the only thing included in the purchase, and you'll need to get a separate monitor and get them both wired properly which can be a hindrance.

 Pros